phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 the ``--prefix`` configure switch.

 ``make install`` will do little more than copy a number of files to the new location.
-Unless you specified ``--without-pear`` during configuration it will also download and install PEAR.
+Unless you specified ``--without-pear`` during configuration, it will also download and install PEAR.
 Here is the resulting tree of a default PHP build:

 .. code-block:: none

-    > tree -L 3 ~/myphp
+    > tree -L 3 -F ~/myphp

     /home/myuser/myphp
     |-- bin